srinivasan2022/srinivasan2022/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- About Me 🙋‍♂️

+==I am a recent Computer Science Engineering graduate with a keen interest in cloud computing, particularly in the Microsoft Azure ecosystem.
+Currently interning as a Cloud Engineer at Cloudslize, I am dedicated to expanding my knowledge and expertise in Azure technologies while contributing to real-world projects.==

 - 🔭 I’m currently working on CloudSlize.
 - 🌱 I’m currently learning Cloud Services(Microsoft Azure), Terraform